Public Sector Accounting Board

 Andrew lives in Ottawa.

-Nola lives in Saskatoon.
+Joyce lives in Winnipeg.

 Bill Cox has been with BDO Canada LLP for over 30 years, with 21 years as partner.
 He has worked exclusively in the public and not-for-profit sectors dealing with financial statements audits, as well as audits of government grants and other specialized audits.